MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 >
 > Even if one of these conditions applies, you must explicitly set `MAXTRANSFERSIZE` greater than 64K in your backup command in order to get the optimized backup compression algorithm, unless you are on [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU5 or later.

 By default, every successful backup operation adds an entry in the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log and in the system event log.
-If back up the log very frequently, these success messages accumulate quickly, resulting in huge error logs that can make finding other messages difficult.
-In such cases you can suppress these log entries by using trace flag 3226 if none of your scripts depend on those entries.
+If you back up the log very frequently, these success messages accumulate quickly, resulting in large error logs that can make finding other messages difficult.
+In such cases you can suppress these log entries by using trace flag 3226, if none of your automation or monitoring depends on those entries.
 For more information, see [Trace Flags](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md).

 ## Interoperability